mlrun/mlrun/docs/runtimes/serving-function.md

 # Function of type `serving`

 Deploying models in MLRun uses the function type `serving`.
 You can create a serving function using the `set_function()` call from a notebook.
-You can also import an existing serving function/template from the {ref}`function-hub`.
+You can also import an existing serving function/template from the {ref}`load-from-hub`.

 This example converts a notebook to a serving function, adds a model to it, and deploys it: